hucik14/hucik14.github.io/index.md

 ---
 ---
 <div class="justify_align">
 {{ "Welcome to a small animated collection of various mechanism I’ve made.
 I hope you will share the passion for kinematics with me and appreciate the beautiful goemetry behind the presented mechanisms.
 My name is Daniel, curently a postdoc at Robotics Laboratory, Seoul National University, Korea.
-If you want to reach out, find my emial on our [lab's website](https://sites.google.com/robotics.snu.ac.kr/fcp/people)." | markdownify }}
+If you want to reach out, find my email on our [lab's website](https://sites.google.com/robotics.snu.ac.kr/fcp/people)." | markdownify }}
 </div>

 <div class="center_align">